 The girls and women who reported abuse by Epstein, meanwhile, were markedly powerless.
 Most of them “came from disadvantaged families, single-parent homes or foster care,” Brown reports.
 “Many of the girls were one step away from homelessness.”

 Their youth and poverty may have made it easier for Epstein and his alleged recruiters to lure them in with promises of cash, easier for investigators to intimidate them, and easier for prosecutors to discount or disbelieve them when the time came.

-Epstein’s case is also one of all too many instances in which victims of sexual misconduct are ignored or brushed aside when they come from marginalized groups.
+Though unique in many ways, Epstein’s case is also common in others: one of all too many instances in which victims of sexual misconduct are ignored or brushed aside when they come from marginalized groups.
 Women who have come forward to say that singer R. Kelly abused them have faced a similar kind of erasure.
 As Vox’s Constance Grady notes, Kelly has been “accused of creating an abusive ‘sex cult’ of very young women, whom he allegedly isolates, brainwashes, and abuses physically and emotionally.”